IIIF/awesome-iiif/readme.md

 - [Annocoda](https://github.com/jptmoore/annocoda) - Mobile-friendly web app that uses IIIF Content Search 2.0 and Presentation 3.0 to provide image search capabilities
 - [Annona Annotation Library: iiif-annotation viewer JavaScript library](https://ncsu-libraries.github.io/annona/) - JavaScript library that uses custom tags and url of the annotation to load annotated image, corresponding annotations, tags, and text into HTML object or OpenSeadragon viewer with overlays.
 - [Glycerine Workbench](https://glycerine.io/) – A scholarly annotation and publication workbench.
 Glycerine provides end-to-end workflows for collaboration and publishing of images.
 Glycerine is a comprehensive framework for institutional integration.
-- [Mirador Multi User](https://www.mirador-multi-user.com/) - Mirador 4 based, fully featured multi-user workbench supporting collaborative works and annotations.
+- [Mirador Multi User](https://www.mirador-multi-user.com/) - Mirador 4 based, fully featured multi-user workbench supporting collaborations and annotations.
 - [Recogito](https://recogito.pelagios.org/) - A popular and award-winning Digital Humanities platform for collaborative document annotation, maintained by [Pelagios](https://pelagios.org/).
 - [Storiiies](http://storiiies.cogapp.com/) - Demos of using annotations for storytelling.